Get Free Electric Vehicle Charging Point Quotes

 Can electric car batteries be recycled?

-Electric car batteries can be recycled, but that doesn’t always mean that they are.
+Electric car batteries can absolutely be recycled, but the sad reality is, not many are.

-Once your electric vehicle battery comes to the end of its life, you should get in touch with your local manufacturer’s garage, which can get it recycled and find you a replacement.
-The manufacturer then has three main options: send it to landfill, give it a second life, or recycle the parts.
+Once your EV battery comes to the end of its life, contact your local manufacturer’s garage.
+They can help recycle it and help you find a replacement.
+From here, the manufacturer has three main options: send the battery to landfill, give it a second life, or recycle the parts.

 Disposal

-Discarding the battery in this way is wasteful and can damage the local environment, as chemicals leak into the topsoil and contaminate local ecosystems.
-By throwing the battery away, manufacturers also miss out on the opportunity of reselling it for another purpose.
+This is because chemicals leak into the topsoil and contaminate local ecosystems.
+By throwing an EV battery away, manufacturers also miss out on the higher profits and sales opportunities of reselling it for a different purpose.

-However, some manufacturers decide to go down the disposal route if the battery is damaged or if they’re located in a region that lacks the necessary market structure to resell batteries.
+Some manufacturers, however, decide to go down the disposal route if the battery is damaged or if they’re located in a region that lacks the necessary infrastructure to recycle, re-condition or re-sell the battery or its component parts.

 Second life

-Most manufacturers will give the used battery a second life by reselling it for another purpose.
+Most manufacturers will give a used EV battery a second lease of life by reselling it for another purpose.

-Although these batteries will no longer be suitable for electric vehicles after about eight years (or 100,000 miles), they’ll still have around 75% of their original capacity remaining, making them a valuable resource for less demanding activities.
+Although these batteries will no longer be suitable for EVs past 10-20 years, or 100,000 miles, they’ll still have around 75% of their original capacity remaining.
+This makes them a valuable resource for less-demanding activities.

-A lot of used electric vehicle batteries are repurposed as energy-storage units to capture surplus solar energy.
+A lot of used EV batteries are repurposed as energy-storage units to capture surplus solar energy

-By giving EV batteries this new lease of life, manufacturers can significantly reduce an EV’s negative impact on the environment (by reducing waste and limiting the need to extract more resources), whilst also financially profiting from the process – it’s a win-win.
+By giving EV batteries this new lease of life, manufacturers can significantly reduce an EV’s negative impact on the environment, as it helps to reduce waste and limit the need to extract more resources.
+This also enables manufacturers to financially profit from the process – it’s a win-win.

-Some major car manufacturers are working on their own repurposing projects to give their vehicles’ old batteries a new lease of life, including Nissan, which is using retired EV batteries to provide backup power to the Amsterdam Arena entertainment venue.
-Toyota will also be repurposing its used batteries by installing them outside shops in Japan, to store surplus solar energy.
+Some major car manufacturers are working on their own repurposing projects to give their vehicles’ old batteries a new lease of life.

 Recycling for parts